lofar-astron/spinifex/docs/source/iono_models.rst

 tomion
 ---------------------
 The 2 layer ionospheric model provided by UPC-IonSat.
-To be implemented soon...
+This tomographic model is slower, but tends to give more stable results when testing long term pulsar observations.
+See e.g. `Porayko, N. et al <https://link.springer.com/article/10.1007/s00190-023-01806-1>`_